 Lawsuits related to property damage and bodily injuries are common for small businesses.
 If a product or service at your business injures a person or property, you could face a lawsuit.
-General liability insurance covers such losses under the “products and completed operations” section of your policy.
+General liability insurance covers such losses under the “products-completed operations” section of your policy.

-What are the benefits of products and completed operations coverage?
+What are the benefits of products-completed operations coverage?